ChillinSoul/Distributed-Systems/map-app/ReadMe.md

 ## Introduction

 The **Map Application** is a part of the **Brussels Traffic Monitoring** project, focusing on analyzing traffic in Brussels for improved mobility and sustainable development.
-This application allows users to visualize the map, view routes, and access the quickest paths between locations.
+This application allows users to visualize the map, view all roads and intersections, access the quickest paths between locations, delete roads and signal that a road is not usable.

-## Features

-- **Interactive Map**: Users can view a detailed map of Brussels at [http://localhost/map-app](http://localhost/map-app).
-- **Route Visualization**: The application computes and displays routes.
-- **Shortest Path Calculation**: Find the most efficient path between points.
-- **API Access**: Access map data via the API at [http://localhost/map-app/api](http://localhost/map-app/api).

 ## Deployment Instructions